borismassesa/double_pendulum-simulation/README.md

 # Double Pendulum Simulation in Godot Engine

 **Overview**
-This project is a simulation of a double pendulum using the Godot Engine (version 4).
-It demonstrates the complex, chaotic . motion of a double pendulum system in a 3D environment.
+- This project is a simulation of a double pendulum using the Godot Engine (version 4).
+It demonstrates the complex, chaotic.
+Motion of a double pendulum system in a 3D environment.
 The simulation uses GDScript to model both the physics and visual representation of the pendulum.

 (Include a screenshot of your simulation here)